ahmadnazif/BlazorWasmHoster/README.md

-# BlazorWasmHoster
+# SpaHoster
-A simple ASP.NET Core Kestrel server app that can host Blazor WASM standalone app!
+A simple ASP.NET Core Kestrel server app that can host Blazor WASM standalone app, or some SPA like React!

 ## Tech
 - .NET 8 LTS